The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 used in connection with a loan or debt to provide a UK person with a UK benefit.
 The legislation calls this a ‘relevant debt’ (see RDRM33040).
 The purpose of the rule is to prevent a person borrowing money offshore and then remitting it to the UK, and using money held overseas to repay the loan

-used to service a debt which relates to property or the provision of services in the UK (also a ‘relevant
+used to service a debt which relates to property or the provision of services in

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.